todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * All affiliates need to be informed and a procedure needs to be defined how the affiliates can nominate/de-nominate contributors working for them.
 This becomes even more challenging in case an affiliate has no access to the intranet of the signing entity.
 In this case the signed CCLA or the information about the signed CCLA needs to be sent to the OSPOs of all affiliates, in case an affiliate has no OSPO set up, the information must be routed to the function, which is in charge of software development.
 All affiliates need to provide the names of nominated contributors or former contributors, who shall not be entitled anymore to do contributions to the OSPO of the signing entity, which then must inform the Foundation/project about the change of the list of contributors.
 * Publishing the list of contributors inside the organization and disclosing it to the Foundation/project might also require the approval of the data protection officers of the involved entities

-This additional effort may hold organizations off to contribute small bug fixes or patches or even new features to the upstream OSS projects and puts them to risk of private forks and thus a lot of additional development effort in the long run.
+This additional effort may hold organizations off to contribute small bug fixes or patches or even new features to the upstream open source projects and puts them to risk of private forks and thus a lot of additional development effort in the long run.
 Thus the decision not to contribute needs to be taken very carefully.

 A DCO in contrast to a CLA is a much more lightweight procedure.
 It was introduced to enhance the confidence that contributions to the Linux kernel are made "legally correct" by the contributors.
-The [DCO version 1.1](https://developercertificate.org/) is used by many OSS projects.
+The [DCO version 1.1](https://developercertificate.org/) is used by many open source projects.

 The main difference of a DCO compared to a CLA is, that a DCO is not a contract, it is a kind of attest of the specific contributor that they are entitled to submit a concrete contribution.
 All the effort which has to be spent to get a CLA signed and maintained is not needed.
 The only tasks which have to be carried out are: